 The present Directors of William Stephen (Bakers) Ltd., are greatly indebted to many employees, past and present, who have served the Company so faithfully over these many years, and are grateful to all our customers who have allowed Stephens to become a household name in the area.
 In May 2023, we invited all Stephens team members and their families to a day of fun and activities at Cluny Clays to celebrate our 150th birthday, where the sun shone and it was wonderful to have everyone together.

-One cannot know if William Stephen foresaw the Bakery Business he started in 1873 still flourishing and bearing his name 150 years later.
+One cannot know if William Stephen foresaw the Bakery Business he started in 1873 still flourishing and bearing his name over 150 years later.
 It is, looking back over 150 years of tremendous change in the world, of some comfort to experience this notable anniversary of a family firm still actively engaged in the type of trade and principles on which it was founded.

 What the next 150 years holds in store for us and our children and our children’s children, cannot be predicted.
-Perhaps 150 years from now, in the year 2173, the carefully preserved records of this fine old craft business will be opened, wondered at, and commemorated by people not yet born.
+Perhaps 150 years from now, in the year 2174, the carefully preserved records of this fine old craft business will be opened, wondered at, and commemorated by people not yet born.
 Meanwhile, let us not think of Stephens as being an old company, but 150 years young!